SimonCarlson/thesis/notes/logbook.md

+22/4-19:
+My thesis and SUIT tries to achieve similar but not equal things.
+I see SUIT as a pair of high-level requirement documents for someone wanting to design an architecture.
+I see my work as an architecture backed by high-level requirements.
+Someone implementing my architecture in a real deployment would still have to create their own requirements with their deployment in mind, but these requirements would/could be of another nature such as more functional and measurable requirements.
+Furthermore SUIT does not have any ambitions of defining profiles or implementations etc, whereas my work does.
+My thesis is (just) one step down the abstraction ladder.

+Is it the COSE code annihilating my stack?
+Trying to encrypt something in a simple for loop destroys the index variable when on the native platform.

+Looked at the energest and Coffee filesystem modules.
+Feel better equipped to make some sort of evaluation.
+Still need to speak to Shahid about way forward.

 19/4-19:
 Running the server and a router on a board each: server and router can reach each other.
 When opening the tunslip6 interface, host can reach router, but not server.
 Does not work if server announces itself as DAG root.